Cumulocity-IoT/cumulocity-smart-map-widget/README.md

 *  **Infra Group ID:** This group should have devices which are represent infrastructure of building/floor plan such as Camera, Tag, Beacon.
 Smart map support Camera, Tag and Beacon and identify by device type field in device object.
 (Please make sure that device type field must contains keyword either 'Camera', 'Tag' or 'Beacon'.
-For example c8y_assetTag, c8y_beacon, c8y_camera).
+For example, c8y_assetTag, c8y_beacon, c8y_camera).

-*  **Display Mode:** User has ability to select only devices(live tracker), only infrastructure devices(beacon,tag, etc) or both.
+*  **Display Mode:** User has ability to select only devices(live tracker), only assets, only devices and assets, only infrastructure devices(beacon, tag, etc) or all.
 Based on selection, devices will be display on map.

-* **Dashboard Field(Application Builder only):** Same as outdoor Map.

-* **TabGroup Field(Application Builder only):**  Same as outdoor Map.